The Bordeaux Varietals Defined

 2. Merlot

-In Bordeaux, France, Merlot is the most prominently grown grape on the right bank.
-More high end Merlot is produced there than anywhere in the world.
-However, it’s also found a home in our local California wine country, Washington, Italy, and Australia.
+In Bordeaux, France, Merlot is the most prominently grown grape on the Right Bank.
+More high-end Merlot is produced there than anywhere else in the world.
+However, it has also found a home in our local California wine country, Washington, Italy, and Australia.

-At Ridge, we believe in the rich possibility of Merlot, and invested in eight parcels of Merlot vineyards.
-To try this unique variety for yourself, check out our Merlot wine.
+At RIDGE, we believe in the rich possibilities of Merlot and have several parcels of Merlot on our Monte Bello Estate, many of which contribute to the final blend of our flagship wine, Monte Bello.
+To try this varietal for yourself, check out our Merlot wine.

 3. Cabernet Franc

-This wine has higher acidity and less tannins than others on this list.
-Most notably, the Cabernet Franc is one of the parent grapes of around ten other production grapes.
+This wine has higher acidity and less tannin than others on this list.
+Most notably, Cabernet Franc is one of the parent grapes of around ten other production grapes.
 A few famous examples of the varieties it gave rise to include Cabernet Sauvignon, Merlot, and Carménère.

 If you’re looking to purchase this varietal, please note that our Cabernet Franc is only available to Trio club members.
 For more information, please visit our page on Trio Membership.